Horsey4/HorseyLib/README.md

 - Bolts are enabled and disabled when attached and detached
 - Colliders in the Unity Editor can only be referenced if under the same parent
 - Both delegates have an `int index` parameter
+- Layermask variable is automatically set to 65536 (Parts only)

 <h2>Bolt</h2>